The Society is proud to have a team of distinguished Instructors.

 Ms. Gosselin received her B.A.
 (Criminology with Distinction 1986), and LL.B.
 (1989), from the University of Alberta.
 She articled with The City of Calgary Law Department in 1989 and was admitted to the Alberta Bar in 1990.
 She received her Chartered Mediator status in January 2000.

 Ms. Gosselin’s passion, enthusiasm and natural teaching abilities have translated into a willingness to mentor junior lawyers and others and to volunteer with the CBA.
-She has been a Council member of National CBA for a number of years.
-She has also served as a member of the Legislation and Law Reform committee of the National CBA and is a member of the CBA Alberta Branch South Legislative Review Committee.
-She is currently (and has been for many years) a member of the CBA Council for the Alberta Branch.
+She was a Council member of National CBA for over 10 years.
+She also served as a member of the Legislation and Law Reform committee of the National CBA and as a member of the CBA Alberta Branch South Legislative Review Committee.
+She was a member of the CBA Council for the Alberta Branch for a number of years.

 In April 2000 Ms. Gosselin Co-Chaired the Alberta Provincial Round Table on Court Annexed Mediation which led to the formation of the Provincial Steering Committee on Court Annexed Mediation.
 She was then asked to be a member of that Provincial Steering Committee.
 The work of the Committee resulted in mediation being an integral aspect of the civil court and provisions for mediation were added to the rules of the Court of Queen’s Bench of Alberta.

-Ms. Gosselin is Board member of a non-profit organization, Get Real which provides direction and training for teens to enhance their self-esteem.
+Ms. Gosselin was a Board member of a non-profit organization, Get Real which provides direction and training for teens to enhance their self-esteem.
 Ms. Gosselin also offers pro bono services to another non-profit organization in Alberta.

 Nancy Hack, CTAJ™

 Nancy Hack is a Chartered Mediator, Registered Family Mediator (1997) and received her Certificate in Tribunal Administrative Justice in 2012.
-She holds a B. Education from the University of Alberta as well.
-Along with her general private practice, she also mediates for Alberta Resolution Services (Family, Civil); the Provincial Police Public Complaints Mediation roster; and was a conciliator for the Albert Human Rights and Citizenship Commission.
-She is a Member of the Subdivision and Development Appeal Board for the City of Edmonton, as well as a member of the Chartered Professional Accountants of Alberta Disciplinary and Student Appeal Board.
+She has her Bachelor degree in Education as well.
+Along with her general private practice, she also mediates for Alberta Dispute Resolution Services, Family Mediation Program; is on the Provincial Police Public Complaints Mediation roster; and was a conciliator for the Albert Human Rights and Citizenship Commission.
+She was a Member of the Subdivision and Development Appeal Board for the City of Edmonton for 9 years; a Public Member for the Chartered Professional Accountants Disciplinary Appeal Board for 8 years; and is currently a Community Member with the Alberta Transportation Safety Board (2019).
 Since 1997, Nancy has conducted hundreds of interest-based mediations, conciliations and facilitations involving a broad range of issues.
 She has been a volunteer mediator for the community and victim-offender programs at the Mediation and Restorative Justice Centre.
 Currently, Nancy instructs Principles of Administrative Justice for the Foundation of Administrative Justice.

 Dolores Herman, CHRP, PCM, CTAJ™